tano-systems/luci-app-tn-lldpd/README.md

 This package allows you to control LLDPd and view discovered neighbors by LLDPd in LuCI web interface.

+## Limitations
+Works with LuCI from OpenWrt/LEDE 18.06 branch.

+For OpenWrt/LEDE 17.01 use luci-app-lldpd v1.0.0.

 ## Depends
 Package depends on lldpd package.